 Unified vision

-When we go beyond sectarian understandings and take the best of each tradition, we cannot but benefit.
-The world is so divided, and yet, we are so close.
-So much of the violence we see has at least some religious overtones, and religion often seems to divide more than unite.
-We cannot afford to live like this any longer.
-We must learn to see the unifying essentials of all faiths, realize God-dess is One, and we are all one family of God-dess.
+When people go beyond sectarian understandings and take the best of each tradition, they cannot but benefit.
+The world is so divided, and yet, everyone is so close.
+So much violence has at least some religious overtones, and religion often seems to divide more than unite.
+Humanity cannot afford to live like this any longer.
+People need to see the unifying essentials of all faiths, realize God-dess is one, and we are all one family of God-dess.

 Why God-dess?

-We use the term God-dess to recognize that the Ground of All Being is both masculine and feminine, the Divine Couple, Radha-Krishna whom we choose to worship, and yet, not to limit it to previous understandings of Radha-Krishna, while not limiting it to the patriarchal image God invokes either.
-God-dess is also a less familiar term than God, which frees us to re-imagine new images of God-dess.
+We use the term God-dess as a universal expression that recognizes the ground of being is both masculine and feminine–the Divine Couple, Radha-Krishna.
+God-dess is not limited to previous understandings of Radha-Krishna or the patriarchal image God invokes.
+God-dess, a less familiar term than God, frees people to imagine new images of the divine.

 Paragraph